SumiSastri/music-manager/server/README.md

 1. Create schemas for data-security, validation of types.
 2. Move tested routes to controllers if you have created and tested them with hard-coded data, if not set up the api-controllers and test them with postman and import the validated data schema
-3. Now import the controllers into the routes
+3. Now import the controllers into the routes to configure the routes
+4. Import the configured routes into the Express server
+5. Test data persists with the post request
+6. Now write the get request and see if you get the data in the browser

 **PostMan**